DarkGeekMS/ApeX-Server/public/docs/source/index.md

 ## addModerator
 Adding (or Deleting) a moderator to ApexCom.

+<br><small style="padding: 1px 9px 2px;font-weight: bold;white-space: nowrap;color: #ffffff;-webkit-border-radius: 9px;-moz-border-radius: 9px;border-radius: 9px;background-color: #3a87ad;">Requires authentication</small>
-Success Cases :
+###Success Cases :
-1) return true to ensure that the moderator is added/deleted successfully. failure Cases:
+1. Return json contains 'the user moderation is added  successfully', if the user is added as a moderator (status code 200)
+2. Return json contains 'the user moderation is deleted  successfully', if the user modration is removed (status code 200).

+###Failure Cases:
+1. Invalid token (status code 400).
-1) user fullname (ID) is not found.
+2. User fullname (ID) is not found (status code 403).
-2) apex com ID is not found.
+3. Apex com ID is not found (status code 404).
-3) NoAccessRight the token is not the site admin token id.
+4. Unauthorized access the token is not the site admin token id (status code 500).

 > Example request: